woeoio/doc.twinbasic.com.cn/docs/en/index.md

     details: Built-in WebView2 support, QRCode generator, and extensive custom controls capability
 ---

+---
+# Specifically stated

+This site is not the official website of Twinbasic, but a sharing website created because the official website is inaccessible.
+If you need to access the origin site, please click  [https://twinbasic.com](https://twinbasic.com)

 ## Core Features ✨

 ### Perfect Compatibility 🤝